How does LIVI work?

 Can I get prescriptions through LIVI?

 As with any other GP appointment, the GP will evaluate your condition and decide what the best treatment is for you.
-If the GP thinks you need medication, they will write you a prescription.
+If the GP thinks you need medication, they will write you an NHS prescription.

 In general, LIVI GPs do not issue repeat prescriptions.
 However, in an emergency, LIVI GPs are able to issue an emergency supply of medication for a maximum of 7 days.